 There are sometimes that your PS Vita might fail to recognize or run the plugin.
-In such cases, we advise that you consider an updated version of the plugin (Version 2.0 is the latest release of the plugin) and retry it.
+In such cases, we advise you to consider an updated version of the plugin (Version 2.0 is the latest release) and retry it.

-If it fails still, then you might have to remove micro SD card from the SD2Vita adapter.
+If it still fails, then you might have to remove the micro SD card from the SD2Vita adapter.